datalab-org/datalab/pydatalab/docs/deployment.md

 ### External JupyterHub

 Set `DATALAB_JUPYTER_EXTERNAL_URL` to use an independently deployed Hub.
-The local `jupyterhub` Compose profile is then unnecessary.
+In that case, run the normal base Compose file without `docker-compose.jupyter.yml`; no local Hub is created.
 The external administrator owns TLS, proxying, availability, spawning, storage, quotas, culling, and the user-server image.